 The fastest trains in Italy only go to Bari from Rome, so if you’re traveling from Naples, be prepared to sit back and enjoy the views for the rest of the trip.
-Naples-Bari can take between 3.5-5.5 hours, and there’s always a connection involved.
+Naples-Bari can take between 3.5-6 hours, and there’s always a connection involved.

 I’m going to be completely honest here and say that the next major destination on this Southern Italian tour is Sicily.
 But check out a map of Italy – see all that space between Bari and Sicily?
-Sure, you could find yourself a dirt-cheap flight from Bari to Catania, but where’s the slow-travel adventure in that?
+Sure, you could get an inexpensive flight from Bari to Catania, but where’s the slow-travel adventure in that?

 You used to be able to take the train from Calabria to the island of Sicily.
 Yes, the train, and yes, across a body of water.
-Why?
-Because the train rolls onto specially-designed ferries that have train tracks built into the floor.
-It takes ages longer than a simple ferry crossing, so it’s completely impractical, but now the service has been discontinued, and it’s a shame really, as it was an odd experience worth having and now you have to take the train, then the ferry, then the train again.
+How?
+The train rolled onto specially-designed ferries with train tracks built into the floor.
+It took ages longer than a simple ferry crossing, so it was completely impractical, but now the service has been discontinued, and it’s a shame really, as it was an odd experience worth having and now you have to take the train, then the ferry, then the train again.

-Train service on Sicily isn’t as fast or easy as in Northern Italy, but you can get to all of the destinations listed without renting a car.
-And yes, circumnavigating Sicily gives you an opportunity to add two more bodies of water to your list – the Straits of Sicilia off the coast of Agrigento, and the Mediterranean Sea.
+Train service on Sicily isn’t as fast or easy as in Northern Italy, but you can get to all of the destinations listed above without renting a car.
+Plus, circumnavigating Sicily gives you an opportunity to add two more bodies of water to your list – the Straits of Sicilia off the coast of Agrigento, and the Mediterranean Sea.

-Meanwhile, on your trip from Sicily to wherever the winds carry you next, you can figure out how and when you’ll return to Southern Italy to pick up where you left off.
+Meanwhile, on your trip from Sicily to wherever the winds (planes or trains) carry you next, you can figure out how and when you’ll return to Southern Italy to pick up where you left off.
 Italy warrants more time than any of us will ever have.

 About the Author: Jessica Spiegel is a Portland-based writer, Italy expert, and social media enthusiast.
 She’s pretty sure she could subsist on gelato and pizza alone.